 Not entirely convinced she wanted to be a writer, Karen first pursued a career in business and graduated cum laude with a BS in Management from Tulane University.
 Ten years later, in a weak moment, she wrote her first book.
 In the Shadow of the Moon was published in August, 2000.
 Her books—referred to as “grit lit” (Southern Women’s Fiction)—have since been nominated for numerous national contests including the SIBA (Southeastern Booksellers Alliance) Fiction Book of the Year.

-When not writing, Karen spends her time reading, scrapbooking, playing piano, and avoiding cooking.
-Karen and her husband have two grown children and currently live near Atlanta, Georgia with two spoiled Havanese dogs.
+When not writing, Karen spends her time reading, singing, and avoiding cooking.
+Karen and her husband have two grown children and a spoiled Havanese dog, Sophie, and divides her time between Atlanta, Georgia and the northwest Florida coast.